 The Italian garden (where croquet was played) was overlooked by the balustraded terrace adjoining the house.
 The Beals were always grateful to their considerate neighbors at Algonac who kept their trees topped ensuring their unspoiled view over the Hudson.

 Towards the end of his life, Thaddeus Beal, "a notoriously bad driver," had a motor accident that left him with one leg three inches shorter than the other.
 Echo Lawn's staircase became an unassailable hinderance and the estate was subdivided when he built a single-story ranch house into which he moved.
 His son, John Wilkie Beal, moved into the main house and it remained with the Beals until 1957, when sold to Frederick Warmer.

 Today, Matthew and Heidi Benson live on the 3-acre "horticultural paradise" that includes Echo Lawn's former outbuildings - the carriage house, the farm manager's house, the barn, milking parlor, stable and icehouse.
 Collectively, this part of the estate is now known as Stonegate Farm, named for the romantic, rough cut stone gateposts that the Beals built to mark the rear entrance to the estate.
 Sometime after the Beal family sold Echo Lawn in 1957, the main house was renamed "Villa Stonegate," and it too remains in private hands.

 You May Also Like...

-Be the first to connect to this house.
+There is 1 member connected to this house, are you?
 Connect to record your link to this house. or just to show you love it!
 Connect to Echo Lawn →